tvsnarayana/tech-interview-handbook/interview-tips/questions.md

+Questions to ask at the end of the interview
+==

 ### 8 most impressive questions you can ask in a job interview

 (2 omitted for lack of quality)

 - What can I help to clarify that would make hiring me an easy decision?
 - How do you see this position evolving in the next three years?
 - What's the most frustrating part of working here?
 - Who's your ideal candidate and how can I make myself more like them?
 - What concerns/reservations do you have about me for this position?